A information for U.S.-based cold-climate gardeners

 More often than not, when the British pronounce phrases otherwise, they imply the identical factor.
 For instance, the primary syllable of privateness shouldn’t be an extended i, however rhymes with give.
 Evolution begins with an extended e sound.
 And saint, as in St. Mark’s Sq., is pronounced sin–barely announcing the vowel in any respect.
 In case you’re like me, you’ll all of a sudden acknowledge a phrase you had heard many occasions whose pronunciation had hid it from you.

 However there are some phrases which have a distinct which means.
-British gardeners imply one thing completely different by the phrase “compost” than we do.
+British gardeners imply one thing completely different by the phrase “” than we do.
 To them, compost (pronounced cumpust) is any type or sort of potting combine.
 “Backyard compost” is what we might simply name compost.
-And once they say “chalk” they’re referring to a free-draining alkaline soil derived from limestone.
+And once they say “chalk” they’re referring to a free-draining alkaline derived from limestone.
 If they are saying it grows properly on chalk, it in all probability gained’t like my acid clay.

 Additionally, they like to make use of grit quite a bit.
 I don’t discover horticultural grit in large field shops or unbiased backyard facilities, however I can often discover rooster grit in feed shops.
 You may as well use turface or vermiculite as an alternative.